Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

-Also note that since brackets are reserved for priority, you should replace English brackets with Chinese brackets in Boolean query string if brackets are required in query.
+Also note that since brackets are reserved for priority, you should replace English brackets with Chinese brackets in Boolean query string if brackets are required in attribute values.

 ## Contributors
 - [Jilai Zheng](https://github.com/zhengjilai)